rage/programming-23/data/part-9/1-objects-and-references.md

         return self.helper
 ```

 When a variable is declared with the `self` parameter name, it becomes an attribute of the object.
-This means that the variable will exist also after the method declaring it has finished its execution.
+This means that the variable will exist for as long as the object exists.
+Specifically, the variable will continue existing also after the method declaring it has finished its execution.
 In the example above this is quite unnecessary, as the helper variables are meant to be used only within the method `longest_word(self)`.
-So, declaring helper variables with the `self` parameter name is not a very good idea.
+So, declaring helper variables with the `self` parameter name is not a very good idea here.

 Besides causing variables to exist beyond their "expiration date", using `self` to create new attributes where they aren't necessary can cause difficult bugs in your code.
 Especially generically named attributes such as `self.helper`, which are then used in various different methods, can cause unexpected behaviour which is hard to trace.

-For example, if a helper variable is assigned an initial value in the constructor, but the variable is then used in an unrelated context in a method, the results can be problematic:
+For example, if a helper variable is declared as an attribute and assigned an initial value in the constructor, but the variable is then used in an unrelated context in another method, the results are often unpredictable:

 ```python
 class Vocabulary: